rosschapman/internetross/blog.md

 I remember a moment, a phase if you will, in my first couple of years working professionally as a softwhere engineer when I thought that understanding OO design patterns was part of our right of passage into...seniority, I guess?
 At the time I was beginning to write more in the Rails parts of our codebase and as a consequence, began inheriting a pressure, a notion -- from where I'm not sure -- to achieve familiarity with common OO design patterns.

 From where, indeed.
-It's really subtle how this worldview is propogated amongst our ilk but I think I'm starting to see it's often quiet, viral expansion more clearly now that I'm like 6 years in.
+It's really subtle how this worldview is propogated amongst our ilk but I think I'm starting to see, with clear eyes, the quiet, viral expansion.

-For example, this article about "injectable factory" thats got me irked.
-When the author finishes the situation and complication setup in the first half of the article, his solution section begins with:
+For example, this digesis about "injectable factory" thats got me irked.
+When the author completes the situation and complication setup, he begins his solution section with:

 > The pattern is pretty simple.

-Umm great, so it's just a fancy name for something I probably already know about.
-Then:
+Umm great, so what you're proposing is just a fancy name for something I probably already know about?
+But then:

 > It’s implemented as a mutable value holder.
 This pattern is related to the factory, service locator, singleton pattern and ambient context pattern.
 All these patterns are considered anti-patterns according to most DI articles.
 But in practice, those patterns, especially singleton, are very handy and useful.
 They are prevalent in almost every non-trivial project.
 But they come with caveats.
 InjectableFactory tries to prevent those caveats at the same time keep the convenience and simplicity of those patterns.